-David S. Rosenblatt Age: 54 Director Since: November 2011 Committees: None David S. Rosenblatt has served as our Chief Executive Officer and as a member of our board of directors since November 2011.
+David S. Rosenblatt has served as our Chief Executive Officer and as a member of our board of directors since November 2011.
 Mr. Rosenblatt previously served as President, Global Display Advertising, of Google, Inc. ("Google"), a multinational technology company specializing in Internet-related services and products, from October 2008 through May 2009.
 Mr. Rosenblatt joined Google in March 2008 in connection with Google's acquisition of DoubleClick, a provider of digital marketing technology and services.
 Mr. Rosenblatt joined DoubleClick in 1997 as part of its initial management team and held several executive positions during his tenure, including Chief Executive Officer of DoubleClick from July 2005 through March 2008, and President of DoubleClick from 2000 through July 2005.
-Mr. Rosenblatt also serves as a member of the boards of directors of IAC Holdings, Inc. (Nasdaq: IAC), a holding company that owns several subsidiaries, primarily in the media and Internet industries, Twitter (NYSE: TWTR), a social networking service, and Farfetch UK Limited, a subsidiary of Farfetch Limited (NYSE: FTCH), a digital marketplace for luxury fashion.
+Currently, Mr. Rosenblatt serves as a member of the board of directors of IAC Holdings, Inc. (Nasdaq: IAC), a holding company that owns several subsidiaries, primarily in the media and Internet industries.
+Mr. Rosenblatt previously served as a member of the board of directors of X Corp., a social networking service, from December 2010 to October 2022, and Farfetch UK Limited, a subsidiary of Farfetch Limited, a digital marketplace for luxury fashion, from July 2017 to December 2023.
 Mr. Rosenblatt holds a B.A. in East Asian Studies from Yale University and an M.B.A. from the Stanford Graduate School of Business.
 We believe Mr. Rosenblatt brings to our board of directors an extensive experience in the online advertising and digital marketing technology and services industries, as well as significant management experience from his tenure with DoubleClick and Google, which in turn give him particular insight into business strategy and leadership, as well as a deep understanding of our industry and the Internet industry generally.